REPAM

 Logo of the organization:

 Description of the Organization: The Agrobosque Cooperative is an organization of small producers in Madre de Dios dedicated to the cultivation and processing of cocoa under agroforestry systems.
-It was born as a response to deforestation and illegal mining, with the purpose of offering a sustainable alternative that generates a decent income and conserves the Amazon forest.
-It is made up of 127 families that work collectively to guarantee grade 1 cocoa with traceability, quality and responsible origin.
-With the active participation of women and young people, the cooperative promotes the well-being of its communities and positions itself as a key player in the construction of a purposeful Amazonian economy.
+It was created in response to deforestation and illegal mining, with the aim of offering a sustainable alternative that generates decent incomes and conserves the Amazon rainforest.
+It is made up of 127 families who work collectively to guarantee grade 1 cocoa with traceability, quality, and responsible origin.
+With the active participation of women and young people, the cooperative promotes the well-being of its communities and positions itself as a key player in building a purposeful Amazonian economy.

 Address of the organization's headquarters: Car.
 Interoceanica Km.
 129 Com.
 Santa Rita Baja (Puerto Maldonado Cusco Margen Izquierda)